manuelbl/zy12pdn-oss/README.md

 ## Supported PD Messages

- - *Capabilities*: The source announces the supported voltages.
-The sink must immediately request one of the voltages.
+ - *Capabilities*: The source announces the supported voltages (called "capabilities").
+The sink must immediately request one of them.
  - *Request*: The sink requests a specific voltage and maximum current.
  - *Accept*: The source confirms the requested voltage.
 The new voltage is not ready yet.
  - *Reject*: The source rejects the requested voltage.
- - *PS_RDY*: The source indicates that the request voltage has been applied.
+ - *PS_RDY*: The source indicates that the requested voltage has been applied.

 ## Notes

-- If the event type of the `pd_sink` callback is `callback_event::source_caps_changed`, `request_power()` must be called to request a voltage -- even if it is 5V.
-Otherwise the source is likely to reset.
+- If the event type of the `pd_sink` callback is `callback_event::source_caps_changed`, `request_power()` must be called to request a voltage – even if it is 5V.
+Otherwise the source will reset.
-- The firmware is currently limited to the fixed voltages.
-Additionally capabilities (variable voltages etc.) can be easily added.
+- The firmware is currently limited to the fixed voltages, i.e. pressing the button switches between the fixed voltages.
+The class `pd_sink` also support *programmable power supply* (PPS) capabilities.
+But a different user interfaces / modified firmware is needed to actually use them.
 - Using the build flag `-D PD_DEBUG`, debugging output can be enabled.
 In order to see it, you have to solder a wire to PA2 (USART2 TX pin) and connect it to a serial adapter.
-The baud rate is 115,200 bps.
+The baud rate is 115,200 bps (8 bits, 1 stop bit, no parity).
-- The USB PD protocol is timing sensitive.
-Be very careful with debugging output in the `source_caps_changed` callback.
-It the debugging output takes too long, the USB power supply will likely reset and even cut the power.
+- Since the USB PD protocol is timing sensitive, debug output must not delay normal operation.
+For that reason, the debug output is written to a circular buffer and then transmitted using non-blocking DMA.
+Blocking UART operation would introduce delays and violate the timing causing the power supply to reset or even to cut power.

 ## Firmware Mode

 The SWDIO line is shared with the interrupt line of the USB PD controller.

 In order to enable firmware upload, the FUSB302B interrupt is not activated until USB PD activity has been detected.
-Instead, the code manually switches between measuring CC1 and CC2 even though the chip could do it automatically.
+To implement this behavior, the code manually switches between measuring CC1 and CC2 even though the FUSB302B chip could do it automatically.

 To upload firmware, connect a debug adapter (such as ST-Link or J-Link) to the SWD pads on the bottom of the board and provide power from any source except a USB PD power supply: